fernandofernandezuy/BaSP-M2023/README.md

 ### Description

 What is this about?
 This is a project for the bootcamp "Become a Software Professional" of Radium Rocket.
-Consists of creating a website for a Gym that facilitates the management of it, we are going to buil it week to week adding the thecnologies learned in class.
+Consists of creating a website for a Gym that facilitates the management of it, we are going to buil it week to week adding the thecnologies learned it in class.

 ### Technologies Used